huijing/slides/ffc-2017/README.md

 In the pre-Grid era, every HTML element had to be rendered one after another.
 To achieve some semblance of vertical white-space, we used things like spacer gifs, remember those?
 Or other creative hacks.

 But now, we can place items wherever we want on the Grid we defined.
-Think of it like placing pieces on a chessboard, based on the grid-row and grid-column properties on the grid item.
+Think of it like placing pieces on a chessboard, using the grid-row and grid-column properties on the grid item.

 We can also name areas of the grid with the grid-template-area property, which I find great for white-space because you can create empty cells, using the dot notation.